.

 As usual Nintendo kept a tight lip about their new system, but leaked info for it from as early as 2004.
 By 2005, Nintendo began putting out more information including details of a new innovative controller.
 By the time the E3 Expo 2006 came around, Nintendo's new console was given a new name.
 The Nintendo Wii became one of the oddest names for a console.
 There were many reasons given as to the name, but it boiled down to a simple name that can be pronounced in any language.
 Nintendo launched the new console in North America (usually in Japan first, but they launched in December) on November 19th, 2006.

 If you thought Nintendo was trying to be creative with the GameCube, the design of the Wii is super small and around the thickness of 3 DVD cases.
 Its sleek design is meant to fit in with the rest of your multimedia setup (somehow that bulky Nintendo 64 just doesn't fit in with that sleek audio system.
 That Barney purple GameCube just didn't match either).
-The Wii will come in different colors and can be placed vertically or horizontally similar to the Playstation 2.
+The Wii will come in different colors and can be placed vertically or horizontally similar to the PlayStation 2.

 OK...so the thing is good looking.
 What the heck is under the hood?
 The console sports an IBM Power PC based processor codenamed "Broadway" and an ATI graphics processor called "Hollywood".
 It uses a total of 88 MB of RAM.
 The Wii will also have 512 MB of built-in flash memory for storage.
-For more detail, please see our Specs section below.
+For more detail, please see our Specs section.

 On the outside the Wii sports two USB 2.0 ports and a SD Memory card slot for gaming.
 It also has a slot loading optical disc drive capable of handling both 12 cm and 8 cm proprietary optical discs.
 Behind a flap there are also ports for four GameCube controllers and two memory cards.
 Obviously with those ports and the 8 cm optical disc, you can pretty much figure out that Wii is backwards compatible (a first for Nintendo).
 They stuck with their usual propriety audio / video output port, but it is be able to display on both television and computer monitors up to 480p (PAL/NTSC) or 576i (PAL/SECAM), standard 4:3 and 16:9 anamorphic widescreen (no High Definition support).
 Nintendo also decided to join the online-gaming community and gave the console 802.11b & 802.11g wireless support or through a USB-to-Ethernet adaptor.
 Nintendo's online gaming service is free.
 The console can also communicate and connect with other Wii systems through a self-generated wireless LAN.
 The online capability also uses an always on WiiConnect24 service which allows for firmware updates to the console.
 This could add addition functionality to the console.